Skip to main content

 Health and Location Permissions.

-If you’re seeing data inaccuracies on Apple Watch, the most common cause is accidentally revoking Health or Location permissions.
-This can prevent Runna from displaying metrics like pace and distance during a workout.
+If you’re unable to access your workout or notice inaccurate data on your Apple Watch, the most common cause is accidentally revoking Health or Location permissions.
+This can also prevent Runna from displaying important metrics such as pace and distance during a workout.

 Health Permissions